Ankit512/FPS-Minigame/README.md

 # FPS Minigame
-This is a FPS game created using Unity3D and C#
+This is an FPS game created using Unity3D and C#

 ## Abstract